10-Year Official Community Plan Update

 Thank you for taking the time to gather and share your thoughts on Victoria's future.
 We look forward to hearing from you.

-• Let's Talk: OCP - Online Session
+• Let's Talk: Housing - OCP Online Session

 On April 16 and April 18 we held online information sessions to provide information on the Official Community Plan update, collect your input and answer your questions.